cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   Refer to the `Group Schema`_
 Response Format  Refer to the `Group Schema`_
 Response Codes   | 200 - Operation was successful
-                 | 400 - Malformed request format
+                 | 400 - Bad request
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
 ===============  ===================================

 Update Group: PUT /groups/*id*
 ------------------------------------------------------------------------------------

-Updates an ACM group
+Updates a group

 ===============  ===================================
 HTTP Method      PUT